iaminawe/dev.iaminawe.com/modules/domain/README.txt

 When creating new content, the currently active domain will be selected for you.

 For users who do not have the 'Set domain access status for all content' permission, the assignment will be done through a hidden form element.
-The node will be assigned to the currently active domain or, if configured , to all domains.
+The node will be assigned to the currently active domain or, if configured, to all domains.

 ----
 6.2.
 Editor Access